Ko Wing-man: Background

 Ko joined reconstruction efforts after the 2008 Sichuan earthquake.
 In 2012, he was appointed as Secretary for Food and Health.

 In September 2022, Ko said that Hong Kong should not treat COVID-19 as a flu, and also said that the city should not relax anti-epidemic measures.

-On 12 September 2022, SCMP reported that the government's Covid-19 Expert Advisory Panel, composed of six medical specialists, had several members who suggested gradually lifting COVID-19 restrictions (including removing hotel quarantine by November 2022), with Ko and Lo Chung-mau expressing their doubts about their suggestions and preferring a cautious approach.
-Ko also rejected Singapore's approach to COVID-19, calling it "lying flat," though daily caseloads in Singapore averaged between 1,000-3,000 per day, compared around 10,000 per day in Hong Kong.
+On 12 September 2022, SCMP reported that the government's COVID-19 Expert Advisory Panel, composed of six medical specialists, had several members who suggested gradually lifting COVID-19 restrictions (including removing hotel quarantine by November 2022), with Ko and Lo Chung-mau expressing their doubts about their suggestions and preferring a cautious approach.
+Ko also rejected Singapore's approach to COVID-19, calling it "lying flat," though daily caseloads in Singapore averaged between 1,000 and 3,000 per day, compared around 10,000 per day in Hong Kong.

 On 25 September 2022, after the government lifted mandatory hotel quarantine against Ko's earlier suggestion, Ko said the government made the decision based on data.
 Ko also said that lifting of quarantine "does not mean the government has opted to lie flat," and that the city "has never opted to live with the virus."

 On 17 October 2022, Ko defended the government's decision to invalidate 20,000 vaccine exemption passes, and said it was for the public interest.
 However, the government's decision to invalidate the passes was earlier temporarily blocked by the High Court.